NREL/HPC/docs/Documentation/Applications/qchem.md

 !!! tip "Note"
 	 The Q-Chem input file must be in the same directory in which you issue the qchem command.
 In other words, `qchem ...
 SOMEPATH/<input file>` won't work.

 For a full list of which types of calculation are parallelized and the types of parallelism, see the [Q-Chem User's Manual](https://manual.q-chem.com/5.3/).
-Note that the currently installed Q-Chem versions on Eagle are not MPI-parallelized.
-If a significant use case exists for MPI parallelism, please reach out to [hpc-help@nrel.gov](mailto:hpc-help@nrel.gov).

 To save certain intermediate files for, *e.g.*, restart, a directory name needs to be provided.
 If not provided, all scratch files will be automatically deleted at job's end by default.
 If provided, a directory `$QCSCRATCH/savename` will be created and will hold saved files.
 In order to save all intermediate files, you can add the `-save` option.